-Famous for its deep abyss and cliff walls almost perpetually shrouded in darkness, Colorado’s Black Canyon of the Guinnison attracts thousands of tourists per year from all over the country.
+Famous for its deep abyss and cliff walls almost perpetually shrouded in darkness, Colorado’s Black Canyon of the Gunnison attracts thousands of tourists per year from all over the country.
 It was designated a national wilderness area in 1976.

 Although formally recognized as a national park in 1999 and now managed by the National Park Services, nearly 15,000 acres of this natural wonder are still considered wilderness and home to pristine areas filled with unique and undisturbed wildlife.

-The Black Canyon of the Guinnison can be entered either from the North or South Rim of the canyon.
+The Black Canyon of the Gunnison can be entered either from the North or South Rim of the canyon.
 The South Rim can be accessed by driving east from the town of Montrose while the North Rim can be accessed by driving south from Crawford.
 There are stations at both entrances where visitors can pay for their entrance fee and acquire free wilderness use permits.